Scavenger

-Scavengers are animals that consume dead organisms that have died from causes other than predation or have been killed by other predators.
-While scavenging generally refers to carnivores feeding on carrion, it is also a herbivorous feeding behavior.
-Scavengers play an important role in the ecosystem by consuming dead animal and plant material.
-Decomposers and detritivores complete this process, by consuming the remains left by scavengers.
+Scavengers are animals that feed on dead and decaying organic matter.
+Often the term is used to describe the consumption of carrion, the bodies of animals that have died from causes other than predation or the bodies of animals that have been killed by other predators.
+However, the term is also used to describe animals that feed on rotting plant matter or refuse.

+Vultures and burying beetles are examples of scavengers that feed on carrion, pink bud moth and stag beetle larvae are examples of scavengers that feed on rotting plant matter, and raccoons and squirrels are examples of scavengers that feed on refuse.
+Carrion-eating scavengers are called necrophages.

-Scavengers aid in overcoming fluctuations of food resources in the environment.
-The process and rate of scavenging is affected by both biotic and abiotic factors, such as carcass size, habitat, temperature, and seasons.
+Scavengers play an important role in ecosystems by preventing the accumulation of decaying matter and helping to recycle nutrients.
+The process and rate at which dead plant and animal material is scavenged is affected by both biotic and abiotic factors, such as plant species, carcass size, habitat, temperature, moisture levels, and seasons.
+Detritivores and decomposers complete this process by consuming the remains left by scavengers.

 Etymology

 Scavenger is an alteration of scavager, from Middle English skawager meaning "customs collector", from skawage meaning "customs", from Old North French escauwage meaning "inspection", from schauwer meaning "to inspect", of Germanic origin; akin to Old English scēawian and German schauen meaning "to look at", and modern English "show" (with semantic drift).